gnunn-gitops/gitops-admin-plugin/README.md

 oc apply -k https://github.com/gnunn-gitops/gitops-admin-plugin/manifests/overlays/install
 ```

-Note the `install` overally include a job with the elevated permissions needed to patch `consoles.operator.openshift.io` to include this plugin.
+Note the `install` overlay include a job with the elevated permissions needed to patch `consoles.operator.openshift.io` to include this plugin.
 This enables deployment via Argo CD since everything is automated.

+After running this command it may take a few minutes for the plugin to appear, check `oc get co` to see the status of the console operator.

 ## Local development